ibowditch/userdocs/_sources/kiosk.md.txt

 ### Signing in Without a Tag

-You really should {ref}`use your tag<usetag>`, but if you don't have it you can still sign in to an event by clicking on the sign-in icon:
+You really should {ref}`use your tag<usetag>`, but if you don't have it you can still sign in to an event by clicking on the sign-in icon in the event:

 :::{figure-md} signin
 :class: myclass